-In Figure 14, the orientation of peak ground velocity (PGV) is shown for the scenarios discussed earlier.
-In Figure 14A-B we observe that when the rupture is only propagating locally at supershear speeds, there is no difference in the orientation of PGV, as the amplification in the FP component is still not sufficient to exceed the FN component.
+In Fig. 14, the orientation of peak ground velocity (PGV) is shown for the scenarios discussed earlier.
+In Figs 14(a) and (b) we observe that when the rupture is only propagating locally at supershear speeds, there is no difference in the orientation of PGV, as the amplification in the FP component is still not sufficient to exceed the FN component.
 This is consistent with our earlier observations that FN>FP does not necessarily exclude local supershear propagation.
-The distribution varies between the homogeneous model and the model with the sediment layer when the rupture is propagating globally at supershear speed as seen in Figure 14C-D. We observe that, in the model with the sediment layer, the FP component becomes dominant sooner.
+The distribution varies between the homogeneous model and the model with the sediment layer when the rupture is propagating globally at supershear speed as seen in Figs 14(c) and (d).
+We observe that, in the model with the sediment layer, the FP component becomes dominant sooner.
 This is attributed to the role of the soft layer and rupture acceleration in amplifying the FP component and attenuating the FN one.

-In Figure A.5 we explore the amplification factors for PGV by comparing the homogeneous model with the sediment model.
-We show the ratio between PGV_S and PGV_H for each component, where subscripts S and H indicate the sediment model and the homogeneous model respectively.
+In Fig. A5 we explore the amplification factors for PGV by comparing the homogeneous model with the sediment model.
+We show the ratio between PGV_S and PGV_H for each component, where subscripts S and H indicate the sediment model and the homogeneous model, respectively.
 We clearly see that the amplification of ground motion is heterogeneous within each individual component.
 In the fault-parallel direction, we observe that the PGV is amplified more near the fault at distances less than 5 km.
 This is explained by the nature of the local supersonic and supershear propagations amplifying the FP direction.
 Interestingly, we see that the FN component within the near-fault is not amplified but rather is decreased through the incorporation of sediment layers.
-However, this behavior is confined to near-fault locations.
+However, this behaviour is confined to near-fault locations.
 As discussed earlier, because the rupture characteristics themselves are influenced by the incorporation of the sediment layer, we see that the amplification between the different components is also not uniform, with the FP PGV amplification being different from the FN PGV amplification.

-In Figure 15, we also examine the Fourier amplitude spectra (FAS) and spectral accelerations (PSa) for models with $S_o = 3$, at locations 1, 2, 5 km along the fault perpendicular direction, and 20, 30, 40, and 50 km along the strike.
-In general, as shown in Figure 15a,c,e,g, the model with the sediment layer (solid) has higher amplitudes than the homogeneous case (dashed).
+In Fig. 15, we also examine the Fourier amplitude spectra (FAS) and spectral accelerations (PSa) for models with $S_0 = 3$, at locations 1, 2, 5 km along the fault perpendicular direction, and 20, 30, 40 and 50 km along the strike.
+In general, as shown in Figs 15(a), (c), (e), (g), the model with the sediment layer (solid) has higher amplitudes than the homogeneous case (dashed).
 We also observe a higher frequency cut-off for models with the sediment layers in the near-fault region (1 and 2 km) versus their homogeneous counterparts.
-Within the spectral accelerations shown in Figure 15b,d,f,h, we observe generally larger peaks
+Within the spectral accelerations shown in Figs 15(b), (d), (f), (h), we observe generally larger peaks that shift towards smaller periods in the model with sediment layers.
+This observation is consistent with the higher cut-off frequency, which can potentially be explained by the emerging Mach cones from local supershear effects (Bizzarri & Spudich 2008).
+Furthermore, we observe that the decay of amplitude at higher frequency is larger for the sediment model compared to the homogeneous model.
+The differences in spectral accelerations between the homogeneous and sediment models highlight possible implications on the structural response of near-fault buildings and linear infrastructure that warrant further investigation.